skippyr/dragon_byte/README.md

 				<p>The cursor files will be available in a directory called <code>dragon_byte</code> in your current directory.</p>
 			</ul>
 		<h3>For Web Page</h3>
-			<p>In this section, you will learn how to embed this cursor theme in a web page using CSS.</p>
+			<p>In this section, you will learn how to embed this cursor theme in a web page using CSS.
+As you will need to manipulate relative paths manually, this process may sound a bit tricky at first.</p>
 			<ul>
 				<li>Download this repository to a directory in your web page project.
 If you have <code>git</code> installed, you can use it in the following command:</li>
 				<pre><code>git clone --depth 1 https://github.com/skippyr/dragon_byte</code></pre>